In which we answer two reader questions about Turkey Day.

 Have games ready

-Maybe you've got the right group together and the conversation flows and that's all you need, but having a few ideas for activities can help when the dialogue starts to lag.
+Maybe youve got the right group together and the conversation flows and thats all you need, but having a few ideas for activities can help when the dialogue starts to lag.

 Aside from the running game of “what can we fry next?” we recommend trying some outdoor games like Gourd Bowling, Giant Jenga or Backyard Footgolf.
-And, considering the time of year, having some indoor games like Puns of Anarchy, Wahoo, Cranium, or Unstable Topics – a new one we're looking forward to trying out – on hand is a good idea as well.
+And, considering the time of year, having some indoor games like Puns of Anarchy, Wahoo, Cranium, or Unstable Topics – a new one were looking forward to trying out – on hand is a good idea as well.

 More Mailbag